rafaelromao/run-tests/README.md

 NUnit test discovery and execution utility for Powershell

 ## How to use it?
-From a Visual Studio solution folder, just type `run-tests` to discover and execute all tests whithin this solution.
+From a Visual Studio solution folder, just type `run-tests` to discover and execute all tests within this solution.

 Any project whose name ends with `.Tests.csproj` will be considered a test project.